hashicorp/nomad/website/source/docs/agent/encryption.html.md

 page_title: "Gossip and RPC Encryption"
 sidebar_current: "docs-agent-encryption"
 description: |-
-  Learn how to configure Nomad to encrypt all of its traffic.
+  Learn how to configure Nomad to encrypt HTTP, RPC, and Serf traffic.
 ---

 # Encryption